 Here in the dry winter climate of Edmonton, humidifiers are a MUST in our homes.
+Regardless of whether you choose a budget humidifier or go with something like the everlasting comfort humidifier, it’s something I’d definitely recommend you get.
 I notice the dry air when I’m out in the community and humidifiers are not being used, and it wreaks havoc with my skin.
 But humidifiers can also be annoying to take care of, and may even be detrimental to your family’s health if not used and cleaned properly (think of mold and bacteria being spewed into the air!
 Gross!).
 So how do you use a humidifier safely?

 Healthy Child posted Quick Tips for Using a Humidifier Safely, which outlines the importance of cleaning your humidifier frequently with hydrogen peroxide, changing the filter, and using water with low mineral content (this one is a big one for us in Edmonton with hard water – so we get distilled or demineralized water specifically for our humidifiers).
 Another thing to bear in mind is that you need to get a humidifier specifically designed for your child’s bedroom, otherwise a normal humidifier may be too powerful for them to breath healthily – read more about buying the correct humidifier on Cute Little Darling’s website.

 Leaving water sitting in a humidifier can lead to mold developing, so most manufacturers recommend emptying and wiping it down daily.